 Compression Methods for Multimedia

-Compression is not 'one size fits all': the essence of compression is determining characteristics of the data you are trying to compress, typically patterns that you can exploit to get a compact representation.
-The communications, computing and entertainment industries have made data compression a part of everyday life through MP3s, DVDs, digital television etc. and has thrown up exciting opportunities for new applications of compression technologies.
+The first thing that one learns about compression is that it is not a ‘one size fits all’ approach: the essence of compression is to determine characteristics of the data that you are trying to compress (typically you’ll be looking for patterns that you can exploit to get a compact representation).
+This gives rise to a variety of data modelling and representation techniques, which are at the heart of compression.
+The convergence of the communications, computing and entertainment industries has made data compression a part of everyday life (think MP3, DVD and Digital TV) and has thrown up a number of exciting new opportunities for new applications of compression technologies.

 - 33 hours of lectures

 - 5 hours of seminars

 - 5 hours of tutorials

 - 157 hours of guided independent study

 - Coursework re-assessment by exam, 2 hours (50%)